pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 ```

-The `SendMessageForm` component is essentially the same as  the`WhatIsYourUsernameForm` component we defined.
+The `SendMessageForm` component is essentially the same as  the`WhatIsYourUsernameForm` component we defined earlier.

 When the `SendMessageForm` is submitted, we access `this.state.currentUser` and call `sendMessage` (remember, most interactions happen on `currentUser`)